DFW's most trusted test prep.

 When it comes to standardized testing, quality matters more than quantity, and the research proves it.
 Studies show that test-prep gains plateau after about 45 hours of prep - and that includes classes, homework, and practice tests - and a 2025 analysis reached the same conclusion.
 More is not more when it comes to test prep, and your student could be doing things with that time that actually make a difference in college admissions.

 A too-early start.
 If your student is in middle school or the first year of high school, they don't need prep.
 Really.
 By the time these students sit for an official SAT or ACT, the test format will likely have changed.
-Since 2016, the SAT has had three major overhauls to its format, including a conversion into a fully digital, adaptive test.
+Since 2016, the SAT has had two major overhauls to its format, including a conversion into a fully digital, adaptive test.
 The ACT changed its format and scoring in 2025.
 Beyond these structural changes, the test makers constantly tweak problem type balance and emphasis.
 There's no benefit to prepping for a test that won't exist by the time it actually counts.

 Inflated score gains.
 Imagine a track-and-field program that guaranteed your student would be able to run much faster when they graduated high school than when they started it, then didn't provide any training at all.
 Will your student be faster at graduation?
 Probably!
 There's a lot of maturation that goes on during high school, and it's going to happen naturally.
 Some programs sell prep gains the same way: a student who hasn't seen the material is going to perform poorly on a baseline test in 9th grade, and after taking the test their junior year, they'll have shown a huge increase.
 Was it due to prep, or the years of school that were going to happen anyway?

 Practice → Review → Repeat.
 Prep programs need to be more than just practice sessions.
 Students burn out, scores plateau early, and the only test that matters is the real one.
-Real prep doesn't need hundreds of hours to be effective.
+Quality prep doesn't need hundreds of hours to be effective.

 04Won't we be behind?